Androidlate/EAIT-Tool/README.md

 # 🚀 EAIT-Tool

+This Tool was created with the help of AI.
 A powerful and lightweight Windows tool designed for educational use – developed specifically for **EAIT**, with a focus on **autonomy, efficiency, and clean usability**.
 ✨ **Fully portable** – no installation required, just run and go.

 There are two available versions of this tool: